WestlyDust/ChoiceScript_Stats_Modifier/README.md

 # IMPORTANT
-Do NOT send feedback to ChoiceOfGames if you run into an error or your game crashes while using cheats.
-These cheats allow you to modify a game's stats in ways that could very easily break the game.
-This feedback and reports are intended to debug real issues with the game, not issues resulting from modified stats and cheating.
+Do NOT send feedback/reports to ChoiceOfGames if you run into an error or your game crashes while using cheats.
+Feedback/reports are intended to debug REAL issues with the game, not issues resulting from modified stats and cheating.
+The following cheats allow you to modify a game's stats in ways the author likely did not intend, meaning it's very easy to break the game.
+If you do run into an error, simply hit cancel, close out of the game, and restart.

 # ChoiceScript_Stats_Modifier
 1. Copy everything from one of the following Load.js options